Republic of Singapore Air Force

 The Republic of Singapore Air Force (RSAF) is the aerial service branch of the Singapore Armed Forces (SAF) responsible for controlling and defending the airspace of the country, and providing air support to the Army and Navy.
 It was established in 1968 as the Singapore Air Defence Command (SADC) before renaming to its current name in 1975.

 As one of the larger and more technologically advanced air forces in Southeast Asia, the RSAF has undertaken a significant role in Singapore's military defence strategy since its formation.
 The RSAF is one of the more modern air forces in the region.

-The RSAF currently has four domestic airbases – Paya Lebar, Changi, Sembawang and Tengah – as well as a presence at the civilian airport of Seletar.
+The RSAF currently has four domestic airbases – Paya Lebar, Changi, Sembawang and Tengah – as well as a training detachment at the civilian airport of Seletar.
 The RSAF also has overseas detachments in various countries, most notably in Australia, France, Thailand and the United States.
 As of 2023, the RSAF has a strength of 6,000 active personnel.